 How you can extract the real value from financial data using Transactions

-As part of the standardisation process, Tink can detect new and changed transactions, clean up the description and categorise the data, giving more context and a richer understanding of transactions.
+As part of the standardisation process, Tink can detect new and changed transactions, and clean up the description, giving more context and a richer understanding of transactions.
 And because it follows a unified format, the data is immediately useful, giving valuable insights you can use to improve your product or service.

 A good developer experience

-Transactions is delivered through a front-end SDK called Tink Link, which makes your integration to Tink essentially one line of code.
+Transactions is delivered through a front-end SDK called Tink Link, which makes your (integration to Tink easy, with as little as one line of code, and the user experience seamless.

 By implementing Transactions into your product flows, the end-user will be asked to connect their account(s) and authenticate to their bank.
 Once consent is given, Tink fetches the accounts’ data and then refines the data in real-time so it’s instantly ready to use.